united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-database.md

    pg_dump -U factoryinsight -h <remote-host> -p 5432 -Fc -v --section=pre-data --exclude-schema="_timescaledb*" -f dump_pre_data.bak factoryinsight
    ```

+   Then, enter your password.
+The default for factoryinsight is `changeme`.

    - `<remote-host>` is the server's IP where the database (UMH instance) is running.

    {{% notice note %}}